ixtenu/acmerc/README.md

 [acme2k]: https://github.com/karahobny/acme2k
 [ate]: acme-tab-expand.patch

+Refer to [setup.md](setup.md) for instructions on using these patches.

 ### Patch licensing

 The patches are an exception to the [0BSD license](LICENSE) used for the other